awsdocs/aws-control-tower-guide/doc_source/organizations.md

 ## Considerations<a name="ou-considerations"></a>

 OUs created through AWS Control Tower can have guardrails applied to them\.
-OUs created outside of AWS Control Tower cannot, and they are not displayed in AWS Control Tower\.
+OUs created outside of AWS Control Tower cannot, by default\.
+You can, however, register such OUs\.
+Once you have registered an OU, you can apply guardrails to it and its accounts\.
+For information on registering an OU, see [Register an existing organizational unit with AWS Control Tower](importing-existing.md)\.